-Martina King, Managing Director of Capital Radio in London, tells the story of how she called on a prospective customer and somehow allowed the prospect to tell her about his family, his kids and all the difficulties he was encountering.
+Martina King, when she was Managing Director of Capital Radio in London, told the story of how she called on a prospective customer and somehow allowed the prospect to tell her about his family, his kids and all the difficulties he was encountering.
 Driving back after the meeting, Martina thought what a waste of time that was.
 She felt guilty at not making her presentation and selling her product.

 The next day he phoned and booked an ad — the first ever from that account.

 Bring your thinking to life.
 Make it visual.
 Create an exhibit, use diagrams, flow charts, models, prototypes.
 Architects have long known how powerful models can be for influencing buyers.